vnatasha/spectrum-visualizer/README.md

 The backend is an [Apollo GraphQL server](https://www.apollographql.com/docs/apollo-server/v2) that exposes two queries:

-- areas: Returns the names and x-axis ranges for all areas of interest in the spectrum.
+- areas: Returns the names and frequiencies ranges for all areas of interest in the spectrum.
 - spectrum: Returns the spectrum data points (_{ x, y }_ coordinates) for a specified area.

 ### Data Sources

-The server loads data from the following files:
+The server loads data from an SQLite database, which contains two tables:

--   `server/src/data/spectrum.json`: Defines the area names along with their corresponding x-axis ranges.
+- area: Stores information about different areas, including the name and corresponding frequency ranges for each area
--   `server/src/data/areas.json`: Contains simulated spectral data as an array of _{ x, y }_ coordinates.
+- spectrum: Stores simulated spectral data, represented as an array of _{ x, y }_ coordinates.

 ## Client